cameronbrunner/tinycorelinux-extensions/rsync/README.md

 When compiling I set the environment variables in `BUILD_VARIABLES` and had the packages in `tce-status` installed.

-I followed the build instructions [http://wiki.tinycorelinux.net/wiki:creating_extensions here]
+I followed the build instructions [here](http://wiki.tinycorelinux.net/wiki:creating_extensions here).